 Skip APK packaging

-When iterating on code, we can speed up the deploy time by skipping the Gradle packaging step, reuse the previously made APK, and push the compiled libUnreal.so directly to the device (Read more here).
+When iterating on code, you can speed up the deploy time by skipping the Gradle packaging step, reuse the previously built APK, and push the compiled libUnreal.so shared library directly to the device.
+This avoids the time-consuming APK rebuild for code-only changes.
+For more information, see Reduce App Deploy Time.

 This option can drastically reduce the deploy time to seconds.